 Q: Will The Driver Assist Me?
-Yes, the driver will help you with your walker, help you to your curb or door, help with your groceries, etc. It is helpful to us to know if you need extra help, and you should tell the dispatcher this when you call.
+Yes, the driver will help you with your mobility device, help you to your curb or door, help with your groceries, etc. It is helpful to us to know if you need extra help, and you should tell the dispatcher this when you call.

 Q: Does Ashland Transit Operate In Bad Weather?
 Yes, we make every attempt to continue operation in bad weather.
 However, if the Mayor or Safety Service Director determines that it is unsafe to operate the vehicles, there may be adjustments made in the schedule.
 Tune into WNCO 1340 AM for any delays or cancellations.

 Q: Will You Get Me To My Destination On Time?
 We will make every effort to get you to your destination when you want to be there.
 However, you need to call far enough ahead to make this possible.
 If you need to be at work, have a court date, or a doctor’s appointment, please call us ahead of time so we can safely transport you.
 Also consider that we may pick up other passengers along the way or experience delays due to road conditions.

 Q: How do I file a Title VI Complaint?
 Here is our Title VI notification.
 If you feel you have been discriminated against based on the notification, you can file a Title VI complaint and get more information on the complaint process using our printable complaint form and complaint procedure info sheet.